List of PSLV launches: PSLV flight C57

 Launched 10 days after the successful landing of ISRO's Moon mission, Chandrayaan-3, this mission carried the Aditya-L1 Mission satellite, the first Indian satellite dedicated to studying the Sun.
 Launch was successful and achieved its intended orbit nearly an hour later, and separated from its fourth stage.
 On 6 January 2024, Aditya-L1 spacecraft, India's first solar mission, has successfully entered its final orbit with a period of approximately 180 days around the first Sun-Earth Lagrangian point (L1), approximately 1.5 million kilometers from Earth.

 Failures

 IRS-1E

 On 20 September 1993, a PSLV D1, the first developmental flight rocket, failed during launch of IRS-1E.
 A significant attitude disturbance occurred during second to third-stage separation, causing the attitude control command to exceed its maximum value.
 Because of the programming error in the pitch control loop of the digital autopilot software in the guidance and control processor, the required reversal of command polarity did not take place, causing the pitch loop to become unstable, resulted in loss of attitude control and failure to achieve orbit.
 The attitude control disturbance was traced to failure of one of the retro rockets designed to pull the burnt second stage away from the third stage.
-The vehicle crashed into the Bay of Bengal 700 seconds after take off.
+The vehicle crashed into the Bay of Bengal 700 seconds after takeoff.